labrijisaad/Git-Clustering/README.md

   - Gao, Zhangyang and Lin, Haitao and Tan, Cheng and Wu, Lirong and Li, Stan and others.

 ## Citing This Work 📝
-If you use the enhanced GIT Clustering algorithm in your research or project, please consider citing the original work:
+If you use the GIT Clustering algorithm in your research or project, please consider citing the original work:

 ```bibtex
 @article{gao2021git,